Gilgamech/website/www/Gillogisms.md

 1. If the deceased is someone you didn't like, they get a sonovabituary. - 2023
 1. If The Force is female, does it have to wear a burkha in Iran? - 2023
 1. If you don't perform your own garbage collection (variable de-init), or your language doesn't allow you to, then you'll need to deal with unresponsive periods where garbage collection is perormed.
 Because systems crashing due to an out of memory error are no longer an 'undocumented feature' of modern programming languages.
 (If you use Artifactory, your CI/CD pipeline might be offline for hours a week as it performs large artifact garbage collecion, a problem which afflicted at least one very large videogame developer.) - 2024
 1. It's easier for other countries to put sleeper agents in the USA, than it is for the USA to put agents into other countries.
 This is because going from authoritarian countries to the USA is almost like a vacation, between freedom of travel and general acceptance of person.
 A citizen of Russia or China might volunteer to move to the USA and be a spy or sleeper agent for free.
-Meanwhile, convincing someone to depart our relative paradise to endure months or years in a place with bad weather and oppressive government is no easy feat, and might require huge amounts of currency.
+Meanwhile, convincing someone to depart our relative paradise to endure months or years in a place with bad weather and oppressive government is no easy feat, and might require huge amounts of currency. - 2023
-1. If the product is so poorly made that a super-genius needs to go through a tutorial or training course to know how to use it, it's too poorly made to be used and fails the basic usability test.
+1. If the product is so poorly made that a highly intelligent person needs to go through a tutorial or training course to know how to use it, it's too poorly made to be used and fails the basic usability test. - 2021
 1. If there are 2 wolves fighting within you, assert dominance.
 Then you have 2 wolves to do your bidding. - 2017
 1. If they could just research what actually feminism is. - https://imgur.com/gallery/ZZg62
-1. If we make better and best into enemies, then there's no limit to what we can prevent ourselves from doing. - 2019 In this way, ideology is idiotology.
+1. If we make better and best into enemies, then there's no limit to what we can prevent ourselves from doing. - 2019 - In this way, ideology is idiotology.
 Ideals are models of the universe, and while some might be useful, sacrificing the current functional state for ideal states creates a dysfunctional state that serves nobody, endlessly consumes energy, and becomes an impossible maze.
 (How do you keep a fool busy?
 Reload page for a better answer.) - 2023
 1. If you are going to be a badass, you can't half-ass it.
 (You can't half-ass being a badass.) - 2019 - You can't be a Daddy if you have Daddy Issues. - 2023
 1. If you can perceive the entire game board, and can choose to place your piece at any location, why wouldn't you place it at the victory location? - 2021
 1. 'If you can, do.
 If you can't, teach.' - The first half is modenist conservative thinking - exclusive to those with abiltiy, which is rooted in personal accountability.
 The second half is liberal postmodernist philosophy, where there's a place for everyone in the field, and those without a solid grasp of the fundamentals can still take part on the sidelines.
-This drives conservative wealth through providing functional solutions for a (sometimes high) fee, and liberal educators who weave their philosophies into their lessons.
+This drives conservative wealth through providing functional solutions for a (sometimes high) fee, and liberal educators who weave their philosophies into their lessons. - 2023
-1. **If you can walk to Beth's Cafe, you can eat there!** (Because you can't park along Hwy 99.)
+1. **If you can walk to Beth's Cafe, you can eat there!** (Because you can't park along Hwy 99.) - 2014
 1. If you can't dance to the music, then the music is broken.
-(The Pulse Is Instructive.)
+(The Pulse Is Instructive.) - 2022
-1. If you can't pay it back, pay it forward.
+1. If you can't pay it back, pay it forward. - 2019
 1. If you don't have a functional judiciary, you can't have a market economy. - Lei
 1. If you don't put yourself first, then nobody will and you'll be last.
 Cruel people of all shapes, colors, and creeds say that our compassion for ourselves is harmful to them, because it hinders their malicious plans for us. - 2023
 1. If you fight battles you can't win, then you just feed the other team. - League of Legends, 2010.
 (In response to 'You miss all the shots you don't take' - Wayne Gretsky)
 1. If you have to work a corporate job 100% in office this far into the 21st Century, then you're not an employee but an actor, and your role is to demonstrate how workers are able to collaborate and work alone in the space.
 This is why your accomplishments don't seem to matter and why you don't understand why they keep you around. - 2023
 1. If you want photons to take a more energetic path, you have to provide other particles, which have enough energy to interact with the photon.
 Or have it travel long enough to probabilstically interact with itself, like the photon turning into a particle-antiparticle pair, and the antiparticle being annihilated by a nearby particle.